Waiting for Love (Avicii song)

-"Waiting for Love" is a song by Swedish DJ and music producer Avicii, produced by Avicii and Dutch producer Martin Garrix and featuring uncredited vocals from Simon Aldred, the former lead singer of English band Cherry Ghost.
+"Waiting for Love" is a song by music producer Avicii with uncredited vocals by Simon Aldred.
 The track was released on 22 May 2015 as the lead single from Avicii's second studio album, Stories (2015).
-The lyrics were also written by Aldred.
+The lyrics were also co-written by Aldred.

 History

 The track was first premiered at Ultra Music Festival 2015 both by Avicii and Dutch electronic producer Martin Garrix.
-Prior to its release on May 22, 2015, it was thought that the song would have been a full collaboration with Garrix and Bergling, with featuring vocals from John Legend, after several videos and Twitter posts were created stating this collaboration.
-The singer is confirmed to be Simon Aldred, the lead singer of Cherry Ghost.
+Prior to its release on 22 May 2015, it was thought that the song would have been a full collaboration with Garrix and Bergling, with featuring vocals from John Legend, after several videos and Twitter posts were created stating this collaboration.
+The singer was confirmed to be Simon Aldred, the lead singer of Cherry Ghost.

 Composition

-"Waiting For Love" is a progressive house song written in the key of F♯ minor, follows the chord progression of F#m/C#m/D – D/E/F#m and runs at 128 BPM.
+"Waiting For Love" is a progressive house song written in the key of F♯ minor, and follows the chord progression of F#m/C#m/D – D/E/F#m and runs at 128 BPM.

 Videos

 Music video

 The music video was directed by Sebastian Ringler.
 It begins with an old man (Sten Elfström) being taken care of by his wife (Ingrid Wallin) who then disappears one night along with some of her belongings.
 Upon discovering his wife missing in the morning, the man frantically searches the house and finds no trace of her.
-Distraught and despondent, he looks at a picture of his wife from the past before he leaves home on his mobility scooter the next day to search for her.
+Distraught and despondent for days, he looks at a picture of his wife from the past before he leaves home on his mobility scooter the next day to search for her.
 He roams through the countryside on his scooter, witnessing many sights and wonders in his journey; including a bridge, a city, a beach, a marsh, snowy mountains, and numerous grasslands and forests.
 As the man's journey continues, he experiences flashbacks of him and his wife in happier times, all the while growing as a person and making unlikely friends as well as performing many good deeds along the way.
 He ultimately returns to his home city in the midst of a celebration and is welcomed as a celebrity, as well as discovering his wife waiting for him as they reunite and embrace in joy.

-On November 17, 2022, the video reached the 1 billion view milestone, the late DJ and producer's second video to do so.